crownbraid/xenharp/README.md

-## xenharp: microtuned diatonic pedal harp synthesizer
+## XENHARP: microtuned diatonic pedal harp synthesizer

 ### Current Functionality
 Diatonic scale is tuned in pedal-states file, by defining a tuning system (from *tuning_systems.js*) and a concert pitch.
 The pedals microshift each pitch class by 12 intervals (current scale: 31EDO A440 / pedal-shifts: 1/72 of octave).